How to get rid of acne scars

 Types of acne scar

 In certain people, the body can have an abnormal response to the damaged skin.
 This can result in more severe, raised scarring such as hypertrophic or keloid scars.
-Some people also experience skin discolouration as a result of acne.
+These scars are more severe and appear as raised lesions.
+They’re more common on the chest, back and shoulders and in people with black skin.

 If you are concerned about your acne scars, or developing acne scars you should see your GP.